Thomas Jefferson (April 13, 1743 – July 4, 1826) the 3rd President of the United States, is one of the most notorious names in American History.

 There is an abundance of facts on Thomas Jefferson that show to us the man behind the pen of the most famous document in the history of the United States.

 This is a quick overview of his life before the American Revolutionary War and his Presidency.

 Like many of the men during this time Jefferson was a Renaissance Man.
-He explored political philosophy, economics, warfare, science, metaphysics, government, law, religion and the arts.
-He served his country tirelessly and through great tragedy.
+He explored political philosophy, economics, warfare, science, metaphysics, government, law, religion, and the arts.
+He served his country tirelessly and through a great tragedy.

 Thomas Jefferson Facts: Education

 It would be here that he would learn Greek, Latin, and French.
 The French would come in handy when he served as a diplomat during the French Revolution.